steipete/speaking/README.md

 ### Topics 2019

-### Shipping a Mac Catalyst app: The good, the bad and the ugly (Upcoming Talk, WIP)
+### Shipping a Mac Catalyst app: The good, the bad and the ugly

 PSPDFKit ported [PDF Viewer](https://pdfviewer.io), a project with over 2 MLOC and lots of UIKit code to the Mac via Catalyst.
 Having played with "Marzipan" in 2018, the team was able to port their huge app in a relative short timeframe.
 Learn what you have to do after checking the [X] Mac checkbox, how far Catalyst can be pushed, how it interacts with AppKit, and how to work around the worst bugs.
 We'll show real code, a selection of r̵a̵d̵a̵r̵ Feedback Assistant items, strategies to keep code branching low, and some design alterations that were necessary to make it feel more at home on the Mac."

+Feedback from Attendees: ["Just learned a whole lot about the real life process for PSPDFKit to ship with Catalyst!
+Awesome talk by the one and only @steipete !"](https://twitter.com/Sommer/status/1180098843649744905), ["Peter
+@steipete is talking about not great and yet not terrible experience of shipping a Catalyst app 🚀"](https://twitter.com/Valzevul/status/1180095764619579394), ["“SwiftUI is the Austin Powers of frameworks: cool, if you like to live dangerously.” – @steipete at @mobiconf"](https://twitter.com/twostraws/status/1180089950940864514), ["Can’t wait to see what great things @steipete has to say about this year’s Xcode GM releases 😜"](https://twitter.com/chriscombs76/status/1180086470150955013)

 ### How We Work at PSPDFKit